-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you.
+Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you, even if you haven't paid your deductible.
 Call Customer Service for more information.

 There are two parts to our coverage of Part D vaccinations: